minire/ds-github-playaround/README.md

 1. Use `git branch` to verify that you are under branch "development".
 If not, use `git checkout development` to switch to that branh

-1. Add your last name to students-list in students.py
+1. Add your last name to students\_list in students.py

 1. Add your changes using 'git add *'